-It is the intent of the Authority to issue debt in a manner, which adheres to state and federal laws and prudent financial management principles.
+It is the intent of the Authority to issue debt in a manner that adheres to state and federal laws and prudent financial management principles.

 Historically, the Authority has used its debt capacity sparingly due to the benefits of federal and state grant funding.
 Reductions in these sources of capital support over the years though, combined with an aggressive long-range Capital Improvement Plan (CIP), has resulted in more frequent use of debt sales as a revenue source for the Authority's capital needs.
-At the end of 2007 the combined outstanding debt for the Authority totaled \$147.4 million in general obligation bonds and \$4.1 million for a State Infrastructure Bank (SIB) loan, requiring combined principal and interest payments of nearly \$14.7 million in 2008, which is \$2.8 million less that what was budgeted for 2008.
-Principal and interest payments are expected to continue to increase in future years in support of the on-going Capital Improvement Plan.
+At the end of 2009 the combined outstanding debt for the Authority totaled \$163.0 million in general obligation bonds and \$3.6 million for a State Infrastructure Bank (SIB) loan, requiring combined principal and interest payments of nearly \$18.1 million in 2010.
+Principal and interest payments are expected to continue to increase in future years in support of the ongoing Capital Improvement Plan.
 Ohio law permits the Authority to issue both voted and unvoted debt and to levy ad valorem property taxes.
 Current obligations have not required the use of property taxes for debt service.
 Debt issuances are subject to three limitations as specified in the Ohio Revised Code and the Ohio Constitution:

-Restriction: Total debt supported by voted and/or unvoted property taxes may not exceed 5 percent of the total assessed valuation of the property within the Authority's territory (Cuyahoga County).
+1. Restriction: Total debt supported by voted and/or unvoted property taxes may not exceed 5 percent of the total assessed valuation of the property within the Authority's territory (Cuyahoga County).